Evandrel/PumpkinNetworkApp/README.md

 - **SHSH2 Checker** — Looks up saved SHSH blobs by ECID and keeps local search history.
 - **IP Lookup** — Shows either the public IP address alone or extended region and ISP information after a privacy warning.
 - **AI Chat** — Connects to user-provided OpenAI-compatible services, automatically loads their models, and supports three configurations by default with an optional on-device unlock for more.

+> **AI Chat unlock code:** `www.pcl2.top`.
+The first three configurations can be added normally.
+To add a fourth configuration, choose **Unlock More Configurations** and enter this code to remove the configuration limit on this device.

 AI Chat also provides: